skycryptor/sky-sdk-go/README.md

 We provide "Encryption & Key Management" service in operation with open sourced libraries with support for Javascript, Python, Go, Rust, Java, C++ languages.

-[Skycryptor](https://skycryptor.com) GO SDK provides Key Management Service along with fast data encryption capabilities for adding data privacy & cryptographic access control layer into your application with few lines of code.
-These easy to use SDK and APIs enable to Encrypt, Decrypt and Manage Access of all kinds of data by eliminating any data exposure risk and helping to stay compliant with HIPPA, GDPR and other data regulations.
+[Skycryptor](https://skycryptor.com) GO SDK provides Key Management Service along with fast data encryption capabilities for adding data privacy & cryptographic access control layer into your app with just few lines of code.
+These easy to use SDK and APIs enable to Encrypt, Decrypt and Manage Access of all kinds of data by eliminating data exposure risks and also helping to stay compliant with HIPPA, GDPR and other data regulations.

-It can empower applications from storage encryption or KYC apps to password-less authentication and more.
+Use these tools for adding privacy by design into your apps starting from storage encryption or KYC platform to password-less authentication and more.

 Skycryptor KMS is based on cutting-edge Proxy Re-Encryption algorithms, which enables to build scalable Public Key Infrastructure with powerfull access control capabilities.

 ## Proxy Re-Encryption Overview